mekari-engineering/devcenter-kb/docs/authentication/hmac.md

 --data-raw '{"hello": "world"}'
 ```

 The actual implementation may differ depending on the programming language used.
-Please consider looking at our code examples section.
+Please consider looking at [guides]({{ site.baseurl }}/guides) to see the examples of the code.